 Chinese is a language spoken in China, Taiwan, as an official language in Singapore, and by groups in other countries around the world.
 More than 1 billion people speak Chinese as their first language.
 We include two major forms of Chinese, Cantonese and Mandarin, though several others are also seen as Chinese languages.

-This page provides access to online courses for both Cantonese and Mandarin, information about Chinese characters and writing, Chinese/English/Chinese dictionaries, current events, cultural information, grammar, vocabulary activities, tutorials, podcasts & blogs, Free and Fee-based software, other selected resources and general information.
+This page gives access to courses for both Cantonese and Mandarin, information about Chinese characters and writing, Chinese/English/Chinese dictionaries, current events, cultural information, grammar, vocabulary activities, tutorials, podcasts & blogs, free and fee-based software and other selected resources.

 - Cantonese Lessons

 ‘Sounds and Tones Lessons, Grammar Lessons, Language Skills, Vocabulary.
 The Grammar and Language Skills lessons build upon each other, while the Vocabulary and Sounds and Tones are more stand-alone.
 Lessons include sound files’.

 - Learn Cantonese